 Non-Hodgkin lymphoma (NHL) in children

-Non-Hodgkin lymphoma is a cancer of the lymphatic system.
+Non-Hodgkin lymphoma is a type of blood cancer.
 About 80 children of all ages develop non-Hodgkin lymphoma (NHL) in the UK each year.
 It is more common in boys than girls.

 Non-Hodgkin lymphoma (NHL)Back to top